 Native Production Cycle

-One of the most important applications of Balbo Group agronomic knowledge is the global production system, started in 1987, known as the Green Cane Project.
-Its original goal was to develop a selfsustainable sugarcane production system, aiming to realize all the ecological and conservationist potential of this crop.
+One of Balbo Group's most important applications of agronomic knowledge is the global green sugarcane production and harvesting system, the so-called Green Cane Project, initiated in 1987.
+Its main objective consists of a self-sustainable sugarcane production system, which seeks to perform the crop's entire ecological and conservationist potential.

-This task has taken thousands of hours in research and huge investments, including developing a harvester for unburnt sugarcane in partnership with the harvester’s manufacturer, the systematization of crop fields for mechanized harvesting, searching for adequate sugarcane cultivars, organic fertilization, phytosanitary care and soil preparation, among other activities.
+The work included thousands of hours of research and major investments, including the development of a raw sugarcane harvester in collaboration with the manufacturer, area systematization for mechanized harvesting, sugarcane variety adjustments*, organic fertilizers, and soil phytosanitary treatment and preparation, among other actions.

 From soil preparation for planting to industrial sugarcane processing, there was the integration of the most advanced technologies available and the human being's ancestral knowledge in the organic land stewardship.
 As a result, the São Francisco Sugarmill (UFRA) was granted the organic producer certificate in October 1997.UFRA currently plants 12,500 hectares of land with sugarcane organically.
 To complement the Plant's organic raw material needs, over 7,500 hectares of 11 farms belonging to the Santo Antônio Plant were converted and certified.
 The current 20,000 hectares of certified sugarcane plantations are processed organically by the São Francisco Plant.